Shenzhen: Cityscape

-Education
+Education and research

-Before the 1980s, Shenzhen's education system was primarily based on primary and limited secondary schooling, with no residents admitted to a university.
+Before the 1980s, Shenzhen's education system was based on primary and limited secondary schooling.
+No residents were admitted to a university.
 Since Shenzhen's establishment as a SEZ in the 1980s, migrants poured into the city, and jobs requiring a university education grew.

-Shenzhen started implementing policies that will help develop a more high-quality education system, borrowing teachers from the best schools in the country with promises of higher pay and benefits.
-In addition, the city started building new schools and renovating the infrastructure of its existing schools to give teachers a more comfortable environment to teach.In the mid-1980s, as upper secondary education became popular, there was a need for higher education institutions in the city.
+In the mid-1980s, as upper secondary education became popular, there was a need for higher education institutions in the city.
 Opened in 1983, Shenzhen Normal School, later upgraded to Shenzhen Normal College, trained students to become primary school teachers.
 Approved by the State Council in the same year, Shenzhen University became Shenzhen's first comprehensive full-time higher educational institution.
 In 1999, the Shenzhen Municipal Government set up the Shenzhen Virtual University Park in the Science and Technology Park, where teachers from China's top universities taught graduate students.
-In 2011, the innovative Southern University of Science and Technology was established followed in 2018 by the Shenzhen Institute of Technology.
+In 2011, the Southern University of Science and Technology was established followed in 2018 by the Shenzhen Technology University.
 Other universities have established campuses in the city, including Tsinghua University, Peking University, the Chinese University of Hong Kong, the Harbin Institute of Technology, and Moscow State University.

+As of 2025, Shenzhen also has the 18th largest scientific research output of any city in the world.

-The 9-year compulsory education in Shenzhen is free.
-Secondary schools such as Shenzhen Middle School, Shenzhen Experimental School, Shenzhen Foreign Languages School, and Shenzhen High School, all of which have an on-line rate of over 90%, are dubbed as "Shenzhen's four famous schools."
-As of 2015, Shenzhen has 12 higher educational institutions, 335 general secondary schools, 334 primary schools, and 1,489 preschools.
+Quality primary education in Shenzhen depends on parent's ability to get their kids hukou.
+In Shenzhen, this depends on the birth, education and marriage of the parents.
+In 2020, 33% of Shenzhen residents had hukou.
+The nine-year compulsory education in Shenzhen is free.
+For secondary education, parents try to get their children into Shenzhen's four famous schools: Shenzhen Middle School, Shenzhen Experimental School, Shenzhen Foreign Languages School, and Shenzhen High School.
+These schools have an approximately 10% admission rate for hukou students and 2% for students applying without hukou.

+As of 2024, Shenzhen has 14 higher educational institutions, 554 general secondary schools, 359 primary schools, and 1,973 preschools.
 According to Laurie Chen of the South China Morning Post, Shenzhen, which had 15 million people as of 2019, had not built as many primary and secondary schools for its populace as it should have, compared to similarly developed cities in China.
 Laurie Chen cited the acceptance rate of Shenzhen secondary schools in 2018: 35,000 slots were available for almost 80,000 applicants.
 She also cited how Guangzhou had 961 primary schools while Shenzhen had only 344 primary schools, as well as how Guangzhou's count of primary school teachers exceeded that of Shenzhen's by 17,000; Chen argued that Guangzhou and Shenzhen have similar populations.
 In response Shenzhen schools began increasing salaries for prospective teachers.